You're grieving a childhood you can't quite name, and exhausted from being the one who always holds it together.

 My approach is slow enough to feel safe.
 Specific enough to create real change.
 And honest enough that you will not leave a session feeling like you just had a nice conversation that went nowhere.

-If you read the phrase "emotionally immature parenting" and felt something shift in your chest this work is probably for you.
+If you read the phrase "emotionally immature family dynamics" and felt something shift in your chest this work is probably for you.

 WHAT THERAPY WITH ME FEELS LIKE